Plants

 Google Pay™

-Google Pay enables users to pay with their card information, which is securely stored by Google, without the cumbersome process of entering card and payment information on a website.
+Google Pay enables user to pay with card information securely stored by Google without cumbersome process of filling card and payment information on web site.

 This example shows how you can process Google Pay payments using our shift4.js.